tursilion/makefastboot/readme.md

 For a discussion of it, check out http://tursilion.blogspot.com/2016/09/atari-jaguar-programming-causes-brain.html

-Shipped for Windows, should built under Linux as well.
+Shipped for Windows, should build under Linux as well.